Graf–Navratilova rivalry

 The Graf–Navratilova rivalry was a tennis rivalry between Steffi Graf and Martina Navratilova, widely regarded as two of the greatest tennis players of all time.
 They met 18 times during their careers, and their head-to-head is even at 9–9, with Graf having a 4–2 record in major finals but Navratilova having a 5–4 record in overall major matches (winning their last major meeting despite being 34 at the time).
 They contested three consecutive Wimbledon singles finals (1987, 1988, 1989).
-Notably, despite how even their rivalry was, the age difference between Navratilova and Graf is more than 12.5 years.
+Notably, despite how even their rivalry was, the age difference between Navratilova and Graf is nearly 13 years.